 You are invited.
 We welcome your ideas, your viewpoints, and your friendship.
 We plan events and strengthen our community and spirituality.
 Some are very involved and others attend when they can.
 Join in at whatever level you want.
 All persons, with & without disabilities are welcome.

 Where: Columbian Center - 2324 Pump Henrico 23233

 We're studying the Gospel of John, using Jean Vanier's Drawn into the Mystery of Jesus through the Gospel of John.
-We'll discuss John 17 which corresponds with Chapter 22 in Vanier's book.
+We'll discuss Chapter 23 in Vanier's book.
 If you don't have Vanier's book, reading the scripture is fine.
 You can join in whether or not you've read the earlier scripture and/or chapters.